-Literature review
+1.1 Literature review

-The first step of our study was to identify an exhaustive survey in the field of artificial intelligence applied to game solvers.
+The first step of our study was to find an exhaustive survey in the field of artificial intelligence applied to game solvers.
 The purpose was to quickly identify and name the many existing techniques for further reading.

 We selected the excellent work of Bruno Bouzy and Tristan Cazenave: "Computer Go: An AI oriented survey" [7], a 50 pages paper published in 2000 where the authors study in depth many approaches used to play the game of Go.
 The authors start by explaining the rules of Go and showcase a few common strategies used by human players.
-They introduce others two-player information complete games such as Chess, Checker or Othello and compare their complexity with Go.
-After the introduction, they systematically describe every technique used in two-player game solvers and asses their results using existing implementations.
+They also introduce several two-player perfect information games such as Chess, Checker or Othello and compare their complexity with Go.
+After the introduction, they systematically describe every technique used in two-player game solvers and assess their results using existing implementations.

 The paper has an important bibliography of 149 references, all of them directly cited in the text.
-Using this survey as starting point, we selected 42 references for further reading.
+Using this survey as a starting point, we selected 42 references for further reading.
 In the conclusion of the survey, the two authors cite two promising reinforcement learning techniques to solve games: Temporal Difference and Monte Carlo.
-Because we lacked information about those two techniques we included the book by Richard S. Sutton and Andrew G. Barto: "Reinforcement Learning - An Introduction" [34] to our reading pile.
-The book is very complete and explains in depth the key ideas behind autonomous learning; it explains the relationship between exploration (to gain knowledge) and exploitation (of that knowledge), it explains the state-action-reward machinery and various algorithms so the machine quickly gain and exploit knowledge.
-While the book is great to understand in depth the basis of learning, the many algorithms it showcases all share a hard requirement that is impossible to fulfill in the game of Freecell.
+Because we lacked information about those two techniques we included the book by Richard S. Sutton and Andrew G. Barto: "Reinforcement Learning - An Introduction" [38] to our readings.
+The book is very complete and explains in depth the key ideas behind autonomous learning.
+It demonstrates the relationship between exploration (to gain knowledge) and exploitation (of that knowledge), and it also explains how we can quickly gather knowledge by using state-action-reward mechanisms and various algorithms.
+While the book is great to understand in depth the basis of learning, the many algorithms it showcases all share a hard requirement that is impossible to fulfil in the game of Freecell.
 Details are given in the Learning section.

-From our initial readings, the following terms have been identified (in any order): tree search, heuristic search, minimax, alpha-beta pruning, iterative deepening, transposition table, proofnumber search, mathematical morphology, computer vision, neural network, Monte Carlo, planning, temporal difference, knowledge acquisition, best-first, A\, IDA\, reinforcement learning.
+From our initial readings, the following terms have been identified (in any order): tree search, heuristic search, minimax, alpha-beta pruning, iterative deepening, transposition table, proofnumber search, mathematical morphology, computer vision, neural network, Monte Carlo, planning, temporal difference, knowledge acquisition, best-first, A, IDA, reinforcement learning.